keyur2110/MLCS5710/README.md

 readme.pdf is the explanation for assignment1.<br/>
 assignment2.ipynb is the source code for assignment2<br/>
 assignment3 question1 is the source code for question 1 in assignment 3.</br>
-assignment3 question2 is the source code for question 2 in assignment 3.
+assignment3 question2 is the source code for question 2 in assignment 3.</br>
+Train and test.csv is the dataset for assignment 3 question 1 and glass.csv is the data set for assignment 3 question 2.</br>